 Dental crowns and veneers are great options in enhancing your smile or restoring your teeth’s natural shine.
 Here at Northwest Family Dental, we are often asked about our recommended treatments in teeth restoration and cosmetic dentistry, and these two methods are highly suitable.
-Below is a quick comparison to help you determine which one is best fit for your needs.
+Lets review a quick comparison of the two!

 Mainly placed to strengthen teeth, improve their color and shape, and to hide imperfections and damages, dental crowns are highly recommended are meant to rebuild or rehabilitate your teeth when average fillings are no longer enough.